dsmiller95/mnemo/README.md

 ### [Docker](#docker)

 Mnemo now supports docker.
 To build and run an instance locally, simply run `sh refreshDocker.sh` from the root directory.
-This will start a new mnemo server, and mount the `mnemo_ops` directory to
+This will start a new mnemo server, and use the `%LOCALAPPDATA%/Mnemo` folder on your PC as the root for all configuration files.
+On windows, this is typically `C:\Users\<username>\AppData\Local\Mnemo`.

 ## [My Experience](#my-experience)